andrewhalle/memfs/notes.md

         * file module, implementing the data structures required for the filesystem
         * functions module, implementing the functions for the file system
         * main, tie everything together

+## 2019-11-02

+decided on a trait/trait object model for communicating between fuse-sys and memfs, filled out most of the implementation, and it builds, but unable to read the directory, because of an apparent double free? weird.
+Also, moved away from using fuse_main, so will be able to easily implement catching CTRL-C to stop the process and unmount, when I get it working.